-Delaware County wishes to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, or other improper materials.
+- 7.7.1 Delaware County wishes to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, or other improper materials.
 To this end, the County prohibits the control, possession, transfer, sale, or use of such materials on its premises.
 However, effective July 1, 2010, Indiana Code 34-28-7 allows appropriately licensed employees to bring firearms and ammunition onto County property as long as the weapon and ammunition are locked in a glove box or trunk or stored out of plain sight in the employee's personal locked vehicle.
-This exception does not apply to employees driving or riding in County vehicles where firearms and ammunition are prohibited.

-Employees of a penal facility (Delaware County Jail) and employees of a child caring institution or other County facilities listed in Ind.
+This exception does not apply to employees driving or riding in County vehicles where firearms and ammunition are prohibited. - 7.7.2 Employees of a penal facility (Delaware County Jail) and employees of a child caring institution or other County facilities listed in Ind.
 Code 34-28-7-2(a)(2) do not have these rights.
-Except for law enforcement officers authorized to carry firearms, employees working at these facilities shall not bring firearms or ammunition onto County property including in their personal vehicles.

-Employees who intend to possess a firearm, ammunition, and the possession of other weapons in their personal vehicle while on County property shall complete a County Firearms Notification Form and submit a copy to the County Human Resources office before bringing the firearm, ammunition, or other weapon on County property.

-The County prohibits the possession of firearms, ammunition, and the possession of other weapons by persons other than County employees and the law enforcement officers on County property.
+Except for law enforcement officers authorized to carry firearms, employees working at these facilities shall not bring firearms or ammunition onto County property including in their personal vehicles. - 7.7.3 Employees who intend to possess a firearm, ammunition, and the possession of other weapons in their personal vehicle shall make sure that the firearm is locked in their trunk; locked in their glove compartment or stored out of plain sight in an employee's locked personal vehicle while on County property.
+See Indiana Code section 34-28-7-2. - 7.7.4 The County prohibits the possession of firearms, ammunition, and the possession of other weapons by persons other than County employees and the law enforcement officers on County property in any county offices, building or facility used for county business, either temporary or permanent.

-Desks, lockers, and other storage devices may be provided for the convenience of employees, but remain the sole property of the County.
+7.7.5 Desks, lockers, and other storage devices may be provided for the convenience of employees, but remain the sole property of the County.
 Accordingly, they, as well as any articles found within them, can be inspected by any agent or representative of the County at any time, either with or without prior notice.

-7.8 Smoking
+7.8 Smoking and Use of Tobacco Products Prohibited

-In keeping with Delaware County's intent to provide a safe and healthful work environment, smoking in all County buildings is prohibited; out-of-doors locations have been specifically designated as smoking areas and away from any door, window or access to any building.
+In keeping with Delaware County's intent to provide a safe and healthful work environment, smoking, use of e-cigarettes, vaping and use of any tobacco products in all County buildings is prohibited; out-of-doors locations have been specifically designated as smoking areas and away from any door, window or access to any building.
 Smoking is not allowed in any County-owned vehicles.